-Our sessions with the Speech Therapist were scheduled to occur about once a month, to kick start some support for her speech delay, while we continue to monitor her milestones to see if more intensive interventions may be required.
+Our sessions with the speech therapist were scheduled to occur about once a month to kickstart some support for her speech delay.
+Meanwhile, we continued to monitor her milestones to see if more intensive interventions may be required.
 At her age group, it was difficult to pinpoint exactly what was the issue.

 A Starting Point to Improving Speech

 Using my little girl as a reference, I consider these tips to be a starting point to improve speech for a child who largely still relies on non-verbal gestures to convey her needs, but who I think possesses some receptive language (the ability to understand language), as I noted that she can:

 - Use simple words to reply (e.g., saying ‘don’t want’) when we ask her easy questions.

 - Recite A to Z, 1 to 10, and finish the sentences of songs and books that are read to her.
 I believe that she truly understands the words and her ability is not based on memory, because she can e.g. point to body parts without physical prompt, can perform actions such as ‘jump’ or ‘turn around’ when asked, without the actions being done in accordance to the sequence of a song she knows by memory.